tonymm81/web_page/README.md

 version 133:
 report: Employee field data saving and error handling is working now okay.
 Next thing to do is create the employer view and print out the saved data from employee.
-I also want to add delete button
+I also want to add delete button.

+Also employer error handling and data saving is working now.

+bug: Fix the textfields that when user saves the data fields must become empty.